IUCN Red List: Everything You Need to Know

 According to IUCN, the formally asserted objectives of the Red List are to give scientifically-based information on the status of species along with the subspecies at a global level.

-This allows them to draw the attention of the world to the extent and significance of endangered biodiversity.
+This allows them to draw the world’s attention to the extent and significance of endangered biodiversity.

-IUCN also influence national & international policy & decision-making and enables them to provide information to supervise activities to protect biological diversity.
+IUCN also influences national & international policy & decision-making and enables them to provide information to supervise activities to protect biological diversity.

 Prominent species investigators include BirdLife International, the World Conservation Monitoring Centre, and the Institute of Zoology (the research district of the Zoological Society of London).